rollbar/rollbar-java/README.md

-# READ THIS FIRST

 [![Build Status](https://travis-ci.org/rollbar/rollbar-java.svg?branch=master)](https://travis-ci.org/rollbar/rollbar-java)

 The current library has undergone a major overhaul and is released as an alpha version.
-We do not recommend upgrading yet from any prior version of `rollbar-java` yet.
+We do not recommend upgrading from any prior version of `rollbar-java` yet.
 This disclaimer will be removed and a non-alpha version will be released when we are confident in general consumption of this library.

-The documentation below has yet to be updated to match the new code in the alpha release.
-However, the code is documented with javadoc and therefore should be usable from viewing the documentation in the source.
+The code is documented with javadoc and therefore should be usable from viewing the documentation in the source.
+There are examples in the `examples` directory showing different use cases for consuming these libraries.

 There are currently four libraries in this repository: